President and CEO

 Amichai Shulman is Co-Founder and CTO of Imperva, where he heads the Application Defense Center (ADC), Imperva's internationally recognized research organization focused on security and compliance.
 Shulman regularly lectures at trade conferences and delivers monthly eSeminars.
 The press draws on Shulman's expertise to comment on breaking news, including security breaches, mitigation techniques, and related technologies.
 Under his direction, the ADC has been credited with the discovery of serious vulnerabilities in commercial Web application and database products, including Oracle, IBM, and Microsoft.
 Shulman has appeared on CNN, in the New York Times, USA Today, Washington Post, BBC and Sydney Morning Herald.
 Prior to Imperva, Shulman was founder and CTO of Edvice Security Services Ltd., a consulting group that provided application and database security services to major financial institutions, including Web and database penetration testing and security strategy, design and implementation.
 Shulman served in the Israel Defense Forces, where he led a team that identified new computer attack and defense techniques.
 He has B.Sc and Masters Degrees in Computer Science from the Technion, Israel Institute of Technology.

-SVP, WW Business Operations
+SVP, WW Field Operations